VictorTeixeiraS/projects/projects/link-analyzer/6-fetch/readme.md

 # Crawl the page

-Let's start actually crawling real webpages!
+Let's start crawling real web pages!
 For these remaining steps, you'll need a website you can crawl.
 Preferably a small one with less than 100 pages so the crawling doesn't take all day.
 You can use my personal blog, `https://wagslane.dev` if you don't have another in mind.

 ## crawlPage(base_url, url, pages)